nobl9/nobl9-go/validation/README.md

 #### SingleRule

 This is the most basic validation building block.
-It's error code can be set using `WithErrorCode` function and its error message can also be enhanced using `WithDetails` function.
+Its error code can be set using `WithErrorCode` function and its error message can also be enhanced using `WithDetails` function.
 Details are delimited by `;` character.